ibm-cloud-docs/solution-tutorials/text-analysis-code-engine.md

 {: #text-analysis-code-engine-deploy_app}
 {: step}

 {{site.data.keyword.codeengineshort}} Applications run your code to serve HTTP requests, autoscale up and back down to zero, and offer traffic routing to multiple revisions.
-In this section, you will deploy your frontend and backend applications to {{site.data.keyword.codeengineshort}} under the targeted project.
-This frontend web application will allow users to upload text files, while the backend application will write the file to {{site.data.keyword.cos_full_notm}}.
+In this section, you will deploy your frontend and backend applications to the {{site.data.keyword.codeengineshort}} project.
+The **frontend** web application will allow users to upload text files, while the **backend** application will write the file to {{site.data.keyword.cos_full_notm}}.

 We've already built images for the two applications and pushed them to the public {{site.data.keyword.registryshort_notm}}.
 You will use these pre-built container images to deploy the respective applications.
-You can create applications from the console or CLI.
+Creation of your own applications will be covered in a later step.

 ### Deploy a frontend application
 {: #text-analysis-code-engine-4}